gvwilson/thirdbit/fiction/in-heck/index.md

 as if trying to decide whether they were books that needed re-shelving.

 The rabbit doffed her hat as Special Blazes dipped his head deferentially.
-"It's an honor, Special, truly an honor" he rumbled.
+"It's an honor, Special, truly an honor" the tiger rumbled.

 "Thank you,"
 Special Leaf said in a slightly fuddled tone.